 The Vegetable Hunter (Harrisburg, Pennsylvania)

 This kosher-certified vegan café is also a boutique brewery, serving tons of delicious vegan bar favorites alongside freshly made brews.
 The Nacho Hot Dog is a house-made seitan hot dog topped with chipotle black beans, nacho cheese, ketchup, and mustard in a toasted bun served with your choice of kale or chickpea salad.
-Keep an eye out as this business expands with a second location in Carlisle, Pennsylvania, in July 2021.

 Branch Out (Paducah, Kentucky)